Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets

 where $A$ is taken (when possible) to preserve the kinetic terms, and $\phi^c = y\setminus\phi$ denotes the complementary set of fields, cf.~\eqref{E:varphiDef}.
 If $A$ preserves the kinetic form (e.g.\ $A\in \Lg{O}(n)$ for real scalars), then the kinetic sector is unchanged in the new basis,

 The potential is typically a polynomial in $\phi$, and can be rewritten as a function of the new fields,

 so that it describes the same theory although its explicit functional form generally changes, $\tilde V\neq V$.
 Such models exhibit what is commonly referred to as \textit{reparametrization freedom}.
-Multi-Higgs models provide typical examples.
+Models with extended scalar sectors provide typical examples.
 We will exploit this freedom to choose convenient bases and to avoid double counting of equivalent symmetry realizations.

 To decide when two symmetries are equivalent under a field reparametrization, we must express the transformed coefficients $\tilde\eta^i$ of Proposition~\ref{P:AffRepar} in terms of the transformed field variables $\tilde y$.
 All scalar Lie point symmetries of the models considered in subsequent sections are of the form